ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

     interpolateEmpty :: MyStringBuilder
     interpolateEmpty = mempty

-The only recommendation here is that ``MyString`` provide a module implementing string interpolation using the built-in ``Data.String.Interpolate.Experimental.Interpolate`` type class.
+The only recommendation here is that ``MyString`` provide a module implementing string interpolation using the built-in ``Data.String.Experimental.Interpolate`` type class.
 Of course, ``MyString`` is free to implement more string interpolators, potentially using its own ``MyString.Interpolate`` type class for more performant interpolations than interpolating via ``String``.

 The following laws should hold, if the expression compiles: